jtauber/greek-texts/README.md

 * https://github.com/jtauber/greek-lemma-mappings
 * https://github.com/jtauber/greek-reader

 Although note that the point of this project is producing texts (and annotations).
-The tools are a side-effect.
+The tools are mostly a side-effect.

 ## Joining Us